pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

 ---------------------
 Possible mask values for PDF annotation flags.

 ..
 Note:: Annotation flags is a bit field, so test the truth of its bits with the ``&`` operator.
 When changing flags for an annotation, use the ``|`` operator to combine several values.
-The following descriptions were extracted from the Adobe manual, pages 608 pp.
+The following descriptions were extracted from the :ref:`AdobeManual`, pages 608 pp.

 .. py:data:: ANNOT_XF_Invisible